 Looking for an easy holiday cocktail for Halloween?
 If you love sparkling drinks, it doesn’t get much simpler than these Bloody Champagne Bellinis.
-This two-ingredient drink is the trifecta of tart/sweet/bubbly — and yes, only two ingredients… champagne and Amarena cherries for a Halloween-inspired red cocktail that’s not scary to make and delightful to sip.
+This two-ingredient drink is the trifecta of tart/sweet/bubbly — and yes, only two ingredients… champagne and Amarena cherries for a Halloween-inspired deep red cocktail is quick and easy to make and delightful to sip.
 Also try a cherry champagne bellini for Christmas brunch.

 I admit to being a bit of a curmudgeon about Halloween.
 It’s not that I don’t like the costumes, trick or treaters or the candy-eating aspect, I do.
 No, the drawback for me has always been the decorating and literal interpretations of this holiday.
 Do I really need to decorate my foyer with a 6 foot tall Frankenstein that shrieks at me every time I walk by?
 No — emphatically, no. And I don’t want to have a beverage that’s served in an intravenous drip bag or some scientist’s beaker for that matter, however, one thing I can get behind are red cocktails for Halloween — especially easy holiday cocktails with a bit of bubbly in them.